-By 2005, CIGI began to experience rapid growth in its research programs.
-The pace of publishing and events activity increased dramatically in 2005 and has continued at a steady rate.
-In 2007, CIGI partnered with the University of Waterloo and Wilfrid Laurier University to launch the Balsillie School of International Affairs (BSIA).
-In 2009, CIGI announced plans for the new CIGI Campus in Waterloo.
-The campus houses CIGI and the BSIA.
-In time, the campus may also be home to other academic and research institutions, including a proposed CIGI program of research and studies in international law.
+From 2007 to 2010, CIGI focused on recalibrating processes and systems, leading to the development of its first five-year strategic plan.
+The plan outlined CIGI’s research under distinct themes, each led by a director.
+During these years, CIGI also partnered with the University of Waterloo and Wilfrid Laurier University to launch the Balsillie School of International Affairs (BSIA), culminating in the 2011 completion of construction of the CIGI Campus.
 The $69-million CIGI Campus received federal and provincial funding totalling $50 million through the Knowledge Infrastructure Program and Ontario’s 2009 budget.
 The City of Waterloo donated the land for the campus through a 99-year lease.

 By 2012–2013, CIGI had expanded its in-house research capacity — recruiting directors, more research staff and new fellows to lead projects — while also creating a more formal program of work and budget for board approval each year.

 The International Law Research Program, launched in 2013, represented the third pillar of CIGI’s core research streams along with Global Economy and Global Security & Politics.
 These three formal research themes continued until 2019.
 Throughout these years, CIGI improved its global ranking on the Global Go-To Think Tank Index by demonstrating strong research and policy influence.
 In 2019, CIGI was ranked thirty-first out of more than 6,500 think tanks surveyed from around the world.

 A New Era